Expand your career opportunities with a health specialization Master of Social Work

 Your MSW degree can be completed in one year (full-time; 3 terms) or in two years (part-time; 6 terms).
 Whether you pursue the full-time or part-time option, you will participate in:

 - Six core courses.
-Two of these are offered as 'Summer Institute' intensive courses: the first is an on-campus, one-week course in August at the beginning of the program, and the second is an on-line, 3-week course in August of the student's graduating year.
+Two of these are offered as 'Summer Institute' intensive courses: the first is an on-campus, 5-day course in August at the beginning of the program.
+The 5 days will be preceded by preparatory learning activities and an assignment, and followed by activities that will wrap up the course learning.
+The second Summer Institute is an on-line, 3-week course (with daily synchronous learning periods during the middle week) in August of the student's graduating year.
 The remaining four core courses are completed as 12 week online courses.

 - Two online elective courses.